Introduction to Peace Studies

 (4 Cr.)
 (GEN. ED. #8 and #10)

-The course surveys the history, the theory, and the exemplary practitioners of community performance—synonymously called "theatre for social change" or "applied theatre."
+The course surveys the history, the theory, and the exemplary practitioners of community performance-synonymously called "theatre for social change" or "applied theatre."
 Particular attention will be given to traditions that serve the goals of conflict resolution, popular education, activism, and community building.
 Through practical techniques, the course will demonstrate how performance structures can address community issues.
 This course is open to any students, actors and non-actors who are interested in community arts and peace performance.
 Variable semesters.
-Francoise.
+Department.

 Survey of the theory and practice of nonviolent actions and principles, study of the philosophical principles of nonviolence in relation to current and historical events and policies, considering the possibilities for future applications, and assessing the justifications, successes, and/or failure of the policies.
-Fall semester.
+Fall and spring semester.
 Hopper.

 Maintaining the Status Quo: Power and Privilege in the United States